from the world's big

 The Johns Hopkins Center for Systems Science and Engineering (CSSE) created an online dashboard map that provides up-to-date data on reported cases and deaths worldwide.

-- A new strain of coronavirus has spread from China to at least 19 countries, including the U.S.
+- A new strain of coronavirus has spread from China to at least 19 countries, including the U.S. You can track the spread on this Johns Hopkins map.

 - It remains unclear how bad the outbreak will become, but the World Health Organization has stopped short of calling it a global health emergency.
 (Update Jan.
 30 2020: The WHO has declared a global emergency)